leshaan99/automated-vpc-infrastructure-with-terraform/README.md

-# 🌐 Automated VPC and EC2 Deployment with Terraform & GitHub Actions 🚀
+# 🌐 Automated VPC infrastructure with Terraform & GitHub Actions 🚀

 This repository demonstrates how to automate the creation of a **Virtual Private Cloud (VPC)** and associated AWS resources using **Terraform**, along with **GitHub Actions** for CI/CD.